-The Employment Agreements each provide for the payment of severance upon the termination of employment in certain circumstances (or, in the case of D. Dannov, provided prior to the non-renewal thereof).
-Following is a summary of the amounts which would be paid by Seaboard to each Named Executive Officer if, on December 31, 2022, his employment was involuntarily terminated without "Cause," or if he resigned for "Good Reason," as those terms are defined in the Employment Agreement for each such Named Executive Officer.
+The Employment Agreements each provide for the payment of severance upon the termination of employment in certain circumstances.
+Following is a summary of the amounts which would be paid by Seaboard to the applicable Named Executive Officers if, on December 31, 2023, his employment was involuntarily terminated without "Cause," or if he resigned for "Good Reason," as those terms are defined in the Employment Agreement for each such Named Executive Officer.
+Seaboard is not a party to an employment agreement with J. Bresky and, therefore, he is not included in the table below.
 Additional amounts payable to each Named Executive Officer under benefit plans upon additional events are described below under "Benefit Plans."